Can You Refinance a USDA Loan or Mortgage? | 2025

 For example, a lender might deny your Streamlined Refinance if your mortgage is less than 12 months old or you haven’t made payments on time.

-Or, maybe you’re trying to refinance a USDA loan to a conventional loan without enough equity.
+Or, maybe you’re trying to refinance USDA loan to conventional without enough equity.

 Speak with the lender to figure out the exact problem.
 If you’re unable to refinance at this time, you might be eligible in the next 6 to 12 months.